PNNL-CompBio/decomprolute/docs/index.md

 This will run the MCP-counter algorithm on proteomics data from the CPTAC breast HNSCC cohort using our LM7c signature.
 Here are more specific use cases.

 ### To benchmark a new algorithm or cell signature on CPTAC data
 If you have developed a new deconvolution algorithm and/or cell signature matrix that you want to compare to others, we recommend you add them to this framework so they can easily be compared.

-To add an *algorithm* we recommend you create your own Docker image with CWL tool to run it.
-Once the CWL is accessible remotely (via github, for example), it can be added to the [primary deconvolution tool](./metrics/run-deconv.cwl) via a pull request.
-See the [contribution_guide](./contribution_guide) for more details.
+This is described better in our main [code repository](http://github.com/pnnl-compbio/decomprolute).

 To add a *signature matrix* we recommend creating a text file representing the marker genes and cell types and creating a pull request to add it to the [signature matrices](./signature_matrices) folder.